13 Top Things to Do in Huntington Beach, California

 Of course, Huntington Beach’s mild weather certainly helps bring in the crowds.
 No matter what month you visit, the chances you’ll enjoy sunny days with temps between 60-70°F are pretty high.
 Just bear in mind winter is California’s rainy season.

 Another nice feature about Huntington Beach is its proximity to Anaheim and Los Angeles.
-Only a 45-minute drive from Disneyland, Huntington Beach is a great way to escape Mickey mania for a day or two.
+Only a 45-minute drive from Disneyland, Huntington Beach is a great way to escape Mickey Mania for a day or two.

 13 Things To Do In Huntington Beach